Changes & Improvements in MariaDB 10.2

 - Replication from legacy MySQL servers may require setting binlog_checksum to NONE.

-- New reserved words: RECURSIVE and ROWS.
+- New reserved words: OVER, RECURSIVE, and ROWS.

 - Multiple triggers for the same event (MDEV-6112)

 - The FOLLOWS/PRECEDES clauses have been added to the CREATE TRIGGER statement

 - Multiple triggers are now counted in the Executed_triggers status variable (MDEV-10915)